universitytheater/utheater.github.io/_shows/2023/winter/winter-weekend-workshops.md

 tickets_link: https://tickets.uchicago.edu/Online/default.asp?doWork::WScontent::loadArticle=Load&BOparam::WScontent::loadArticle::article_id=0FF08EF0-5F63-4F09-B320-960BC485C446
 workshops:
 - title: "*Harlesden High Street* by Abhishek Majumdar, directed by Antrita Manduva & Maya Ghosal"
-  description: '*Harlesden High Street* follows the lives of Rehaan, Ammi, and Karim, three first and second generation Pakistani immigrants, as they strive to create a living amidst the hustle and bustle of West London.
+  description: '<em>Harlesden High Street</em> follows the lives of Rehaan, Ammi, and Karim, three first and second generation Pakistani immigrants, as they strive to create a living amidst the hustle and bustle of West London.
 It is a witty and heartfelt exploration of the South Asian diasporic experience that captures the everlasting conflict between nostalgia and belonging - the struggle to define home in a foreign country while reminiscing about the bittersweet memories of one’s origin.'
   roles:
     Cast:
     - name: Aman Shah